nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 ---
 title:  "Reflections on Stanford Code in Place 2021"
 excerpt: "I never felt the weight a teacher carries before.
-Teaching is not just transferring knowledge."
+Teaching is not just a transfer of knowledge."
 categories:
   - Writing
 tags: